Employee Lifecycle - Satisfied employees throughout the entire employee lifecycle

 An essential component of a positive user experience in the recruiting process is a professional, uncomplicated and always transparently communicated application process.

-Important: The positive experience should not only be reserved for candidates who get the job in the end.
-Even rejected applicants can have a positive impact on employer branding, provided they have a good experience during the application phase.
+Important: The positive experience should not only be reserved for candidates who ultimately get the job.
+Rejected applicants also have a positive influence on employer branding, provided they have good experiences in the application phase.

-Your new employees have their first "real" contact with the corporate culture during onboarding.
-This is why a professionally organized onboarding process is so important.
-From an employee experience perspective, this is less about professional integration and more about social integration into the company.
-Create a feel-good atmosphere from day 1 and show your new colleagues that they are welcome and valued.
+Your new employees have their first "real" contact with the company culture during onboarding.
+A professionally organized onboarding process is therefore essential.
+From an employee experience perspective, it's less about technical integration and more about social integration into the company.
+Create a welcoming atmosphere from day one and show your new colleagues that they are welcome and valued.

 Close and regular contact in the first few weeks is an important basis for this.
 Give your colleagues feedback in regular meetings and be available to answer questions.
 Development opportunities can also be identified during the induction phase.

-Opportunities for further development are a key cornerstone of employee satisfaction.
-You should therefore pay particular attention to the development phase together with the area managers and team leads.
+The opportunities to develop further are an essential cornerstone for employee satisfaction.
+You should pay particular attention to the development phase together with the area managers and team leads.

 What talents and skills does the employee have?
 How can these be specifically promoted and developed?
 These questions need to be answered and suitable measures implemented together.